 Birth of a drug

-On completion of this unit, you should be able to:
+After studying this course, you should be able to:

-- explain the criteria that must be satisfied before starting new drug development;
+- explain the criteria that must be satisfied before starting new drug development

-- say how an understanding of the pharmaceutical background is a necessary basis for the design of the new drug;
+- say how an understanding of the pharmaceutical background is a necessary basis for the design of the new drug

 - understand the strategies used in the research programme and how they led eventually to the development of a new drug.